susumuota/deeplbox/README.md

 ## Install

+- Download zip file from [here](https://github.com/susumuota/deeplkey/archive/main.zip) and extract it
-- Open Terminal and type `git clone https://github.com/susumuota/deeplkey.git`
+  - Or open Terminal and type `git clone https://github.com/susumuota/deeplkey.git`
 - Open Chrome's extensions setting page `chrome://extensions`
 - Turn `Developer mode` on
 - Click `Load unpacked` (`パッケージ化されていない拡張機能を読み込む` in Japanese)
-- Specify `/path/to/deeplkey`.
+- Specify the extracted folder `/path/to/deeplkey`

 ## Usage

 - Select text by mouse or keyboard
 - Press `Command-b` (macOS) or `Control-b` (other OS)
   - Or right click to open context menu and choose `DeepL Translate`

 ## Settings